AmoebeLabs/material3-themes-manual/docs/using/using-ham3-in-cards.md

   traffic-light-yellow: yellow
   traffic-light-green: green
   ```
-  You can use the colors in the card using the css variable `var(--traffic-light-red)`
+  You can use the colors in the card using the CSS variable `var(--traffic-light-red)`
-- If the card is made with the [Swiss Army Knife custom card][swiss-army-knife-documentation-url], you can define those colors in the user css definitions, and use them in your card as css variables.
+- If the card is made with the [Swiss Army Knife custom card][swiss-army-knife-documentation-url], you can define those colors in the user CSS definitions, and use them in your card as CSS variables.

 !!!
 Info "The above example uses dedicated colors (green, yellow, orange, red, purple) for the AirVisual representation in the first wide card."